 - In a small bowl, mix cornstarch with an equal amount of cold water, pour into stew, stirring through, and cook 1 to 2 minutes until thickened.
 Add another ½ cup to 1 cup of broth and heat through if you want a looser (thinner) consistency.
 Note: I like to start with 1 tablespoon of cornstarch and 1 tablespoon of water and see how I like the thickness before adding more.
 Alternatively, you can skip this of you like.

-- Serve and garnish (if desired) with more fresh herbs.
+- To serve, divide the stew into bowls and garnish (if desired) with fresh herbs.
 Enjoy!

 Nutrition (ESTIMATE ONLY)